id-Software/DOOM-3-BFG/README.md

 IMPORTANT: RBDOOM-3-BFG does not support old Doom 3 modifications that include sourcecode modifications in binary form (.dll) You can fork RBDOOM-3-BFG and create a new renamed binary that includes all required C++ game code modifications.

-## TrenchBroom Mapping Support
-***The goal of the TrenchBroom support is to make mapping for RBDOOM-3-BFG as easy as for Quake 1.***

-* idMapFile and dmap were changed to support the Valve 220 .map format to aid mapping with TrenchBroom
-* Added exportFGD `[nomodels]` console command which exports all def/*.def entityDef declarations to base/exported/_tb/ as Forge Game Data files.
-TrenchBroom has native support to read those files https://developer.valvesoftware.com/wiki/FGD.
-If the nomodels argument is not given then it will also export all needed models by entity declarations to base/_tb/ as Wavefront OBJ files.
-* Support ***angles*** keyword again for TrenchBroom like in Quake 3

 ---
 # ".plan" <a name="plan"></a>